Last updated in October 2015

 Political relations between Ecuador and Germany go back a long way.
 The main issues addressed during recent bilateral visits in both directions were economic relations, development cooperation, environmental policy and drug control.

 At parliamentary level, a seven-member German-Ecuadorian Parliamentary Friendship Group was constituted in the Ecuadorian parliament (Asamblea Nacional) in spring 2014, headed by the MP Carlos Bergmann of the governing Alianza País.
 In October 2014, it met in Quito with a delegation of the German Bundestag’s Parliamentary Friendship Group for Relations with the States of South America.
+A return visit is planned for November 2015.
 A visit to Ecuador by a delegation of the Bundestag’s Committee on the Environment Nature Conservation, Building and Nuclear Safety, which was scheduled for December 2014, was cancelled following objections by the Ecuadorian government.

 Of Germany’s political foundations, the Friedrich Ebert Foundation, the Hanns Seidel Foundation and the Rosa Luxemburg Foundation currently have offices in Ecuador.

 Within the EU, Germany is one of Ecuador’s principal trading partners and the most important exporter of goods to Ecuador.
-According to figures published by Ecuador’s National Institute of Statistics and Census, trade between Germany and Ecuador was worth USD 1.182 billion in 2013, compared with USD 1.29 billion in 2012.
-Germany recorded a deficit in trade with Ecuador in 2013, with German exports to Ecuador worth USD 552 million and German imports from Ecuador USD 630 million.
+According to figures published by Ecuador’s Central Bank, trade between Germany and Ecuador was worth USD 1.10 billion in 2014, compared with USD 997 million in 2013.
+Germany recorded a small surplus in trade with Ecuador in 2014, with German exports to Ecuador worth USD 578 million and German imports from Ecuador USD 527 million.

 Germany’s main exports to Ecuador are machinery, pharmaceutical products and medical equipment.
 Its principal imports from Ecuador are tropical fruits (accounting for more than 50 per cent of total imports), fish, seafood, coffee and cocoa.
 Ecuador is Germany’s biggest supplier of bananas.